lschwall/lschwall/README.md

 ### About Me
 ---
 Welcome!
-My name is Larry Schwall.
-I am a software developer based in New Orleans, La.
+My name is Larry Schwall and I have a passion for technology

 I have over 6 years of experience with Html5 and CSS3, a little over 5 years with JavaScript, and 2+ years of react and Angular.
 Alongside my experience in Web Dev, I have a little over a year with C++ in the Arduino engineering workspace alongside countless years of technology hardware experience!